 - Regular education teacher(s)

 - Special education teacher(s)

 - Related service provider(s)

-- Any other service provider(s), including paraprofessionals, who are responsible for implementation of the IEP
+- Any other service provider(s), including - paraprofessionals, who are responsible for implementation of the IEP

-- COVID-19 Guidance: The IEP team should consider inviting related service providers who will have responsibility for implementing the student's IEP including the school nurse, when applicable, to address medical needs.
+IEP (Annotated): Student Demographics and Team Meeting Information (continued)

+O ANNOTATION: (continued from previous page)

-The LEA must also be sure that each of the people listed above know his/her responsibilities related to implementing the student's IEP including the specific accommodations, modifications, and supports that must be provided.
+The LEA must also be sure that each of the people listed on previous page know their responsibilities related to implementing the student's IEP including the specific accommodations, modifications, and supports that must be provided.
 For a student who is transition age (14 or younger, if determined appropriate by the IEP team) to ensure a coordinated set of activities leading to successful post-school goals, the Anticipated Year of Graduation should be considered when developing IEP section III Transition Services.

-IEPs for children who transfer within Pennsylvania: If a student with a disability (who had an IEP that was in effect in a previous LEA within PA) transfers to a new LEA and enrolls in a new school within the same school year, the new LEA (in consultation with the parents) must provide a free and appropriate public education (FAPE) to the student (including services comparable to those described in the student's IEP from the previous public agency) until the new LEA:
+IEPs for students who transfer within Pennsylvania: If a student with a disability (who had an IEP that was in effect in a previous LEA within PA) transfers to a new LEA and enrolls in a new school within the same school year, the new LEA (in consultation with the parents) must provide a free and appropriate public education (FAPE) to the student (including services comparable to those described in the student's IEP from the previous public agency) until the new LEA:

-- Adopts the student's IEP from the previous LEA; OR - Develops, adopts, and implements a new IEP
+- Adopts the student's IEP from the previous LEA; OR, - Develops, adopts, and implements a new IEP.

-IEPs for children who transfer from another State: If a student with a disability (who had an IEP that was in effect in a previous LEA in another State) transfers to a LEA in PA and enrolls in a new school within the same school year, the new LEA (in consultation with the parents) must provide the student with FAPE (including services comparable to those described in the student's IEP from the previous LEA) until the new LEA:
+IEPs for students who transfer from another State: If a student with a disability (who had an IEP that was in effect in a previous LEA in another State) transfers to a LEA in PA and enrolls in a new school within the same school year, the new LEA (in consultation with the parents) must provide the student with FAPE (including services comparable to those described in the student's IEP from the previous LEA) until the new LEA:

-- Conducts an evaluation and completes an Evaluation Report (if determined necessary by the new LEA); AND - Develops, adopts, and implements a new IEP, if appropriate
+- Conducts an evaluation and completes an Evaluation Report (if determined necessary by the new LEA); AND, - Develops, adopts, and implements a new IEP, if appropriate.